 Finding a New Lease on Life

 The pulmonary embolism was finally diagnosed in October of 2004.
 By that time, I had seen enough to know that the New Age scene was very unhealthy for me and fraught with spiritual dangers.
-Additionally, I felt myself slipping away, and it seemed that I could just “let go” and die.
-I could also sense what I interpreted to be the prayers of my loved ones wrapped around me like a warm current.
+After I was finally admitted to the hospital 8 weeks after the onset of symptoms, I remember feeling myself slipping away, and it seemed that I could just “let go” and die.
+I could also sense the prayers of my loved ones wrapped around me like an ocean of grace, a door into healing.
+Like before, God was inserting Himself into my life with that keeping, that protecting, that wooing, so subtle, so sure.
 I remembered that, during my deep depression preceding the pneumonia, I had a strong feeling that I no longer wanted to exist.
 Faced with the reality of these thoughts, I reflected on my life with my husband of only two years.
 I formed the words very clearly in my mind that, if it was my time to go, I wanted to just go – because slowly and literally suffocating to death was so horrible.
 But if I had a choice, I would rather stay and live my life with Nick and become a mother.
+This was God’s work.
+This was God’s saving power in action.
+This was God reminding me of my vocation, though I still did not realize Who was offering me a lifeline.

 Prior to that day, I had been sent home from various ERs over a dozen times and nearly declared a psychiatric case.
 The relief of finally knowing what was wrong was overwhelming.
-There was a long recovery after that.
+The recovery was long.
 I hadn’t walked much in weeks and had lost a lot of muscle tone and stamina.
 But slowly, over the weeks, my ability to walk longer distances improved.
 It took years for my breathing to feel more comfortable, and even now, I still have some remnants of that long-term illness.

 Re-Evaluating Christianity… Through Buddhism

 Sometime in the spring of 2007, I learned about a local Buddhist temple.
-It followed the traditions of Tibetan Buddhism called Karma Kagyu School.
+It was a Tibetan Buddhist center following the teachings of the Karma Kagyu lineage.
 A friend of mine from college, an accomplished psychologist, had been a serious Buddhist for decades.
 This temple was the one he had attended.
 Curious, I sought it out one day, leading to my regular attendance there for seven years.
+Those seven years would be like Jacob’s downpayment to Laban, waiting and working through each day to have Rachel at his side, but there would be no cruel prank at the end of those seven years.
+My Beloved’s Father was no Laban and would not treat me with anything but love.

 Turning Toward the Church